jterwin/pytran/README.md

 - [x] Read HITRAN .par files into line list dictionary
 - [x] Compute cross section from line list
 - [x] Use partition function in computing cross section
+- [x] Use isotopologue values to compute line-strength and spectra
 - [ ] Create utilities to interpret line lists (i.e. list of
   transitions with bounds and strengths, compute band Einstein coefficient, etc)